JLCSERL24/2DUnityGame/README.md

 # 2DUnityGame
 Small team developing a 2D Side Scroller for fun.

+We now have a demo build available.
+Simply unzip the builds folder and there is an executable to run the game.
+It's not much yet, but its a fun process and things are slowly coming together!

 ### Imported Several Free Assets for testing purposes from the Unity asset store.

 ##### Credit for imported assets goes to: